codemagic-ci-cd/codemagic-docs/content/getting-started/migrating-from-bitrise.md

 Then, choose the correct API key in your workflow settings under iOS code signing.
 Check `Automatic` under `Select code signing method` and select the provisioning profile type under `Provisioning profile type`.
 If the certificates and profiles do not exist, Codemagic will attempt to generate them.
 Take note that Apple only allows three distribution certificates per account.

 Unlike Bitrise's `Manage iOS Code Signing` step, there is no need to add further steps to code sign the application.

+##### Manual iOS code signing

+If you have already set up manual code signing on Bitrise, it is easy to set it up on Codemagic.
+You can download the files you have uploaded on Bitrise under the applications `Code Signing` tab.
+After that, navigate to your workflow in Codemagic and upload these under `iOS code signing` once the code signing method is set to `manual`.

+Like Bitrise, you can upload multiple provisioning profiles, for example, to handle application extensions.
+However, unlike Bitrise's `Certificate and profile installer` step, no extra step is required with Codemagic.

 #### Deployment